 The term jaundice refers to a yellow discoloring of the skin and the sclera (the white part of the eyes).
-Jaundice in the newborn is called neonatal jaundice and it develop for any of a variety of reasons.
+Jaundice in the newborn is called neonatal jaundice, and it may develop for a variety of reasons.
 Before taking a look at those reasons, let’s first discuss jaundice as a phenomenon occurring in anybody.

-Although fairly rare, neonatal sepsis, infection throughout the body is a very serious condition that needs to be recognized early so it can be treated with antibiotics, but one clue to possible sepsis is jaundice developing within 24 hours of birth.
+Although fairly rare, neonatal sepsis, an infection throughout the body, is a very serious condition that needs to be recognized early so it can be treated with antibiotics, but one clue to possible sepsis is jaundice developing within 24 hours of birth.

 As for treatment of neonatal jaundice, this depends on the severity of the baby’s elevated bilirubin levels and the underlying cause.
 Generally, the less mature the newborn at birth, the more serious the condition.
 Infants with mild jaundice who are born after the 35th week, often do not need any treatment other than good nutrition.
-Otherwise, the majority of cases are treated with phototherapy in which light in the blue-green ranged is shined all around the baby, whose eyes are covered to prevent eye damage.
+Otherwise, the majority of cases are treated with phototherapy in which light in the blue-green range is shined all around the baby, whose eyes are covered to prevent eye damage.
 This light accelerates the breakdown of bilirubin.
-Certain cases must be treated with what’s called intravenous immunoglobulin (IVIg) and very severe cases may need what is called exchange transfusion, in which portions of the newborn’s blood are removed while donated blood is transfused in, causing bilirubin to get diluted, along with any antibodies from the mother that might be causing the condition.
+Certain cases must be treated with intravenous immunoglobulin (IVIG).
+Very severe cases may need exchange transfusion, in which portions of the newborn’s blood are removed while donated blood is transfused in, causing bilirubin to get diluted along with any antibodies from the mother that might be causing the condition.